mher/chartkick.py/README.rst

     {% column_chart data with library={"title":"Super chart","width":"400px"} %}

+..
+Note:: Google Charts and Highcharts have different APIs.
+You may need
+          to change the value of `library` when you switch from one library to another.

 Or using *chartkick.json* file.
 Chartkick tries to locate *chartkick.json* file in template path and match options by id.